 Well, she reminds you that kids are such a gift to enjoy, and she inspires you to have fun instead of getting caught up in the monotony of motherhood.

 6. The Checked-Out Mom

-This mom gets out of the car and gives all indication she wants to be on her own.
+This mom gets out of the car and gives every indication she wants to be on her own.
 Her child gets out and begins playing on their own, and she pulls out her phone.
 She zones out and doesn’t really respond to her child’s chatter much more than a head nod or a yes and no, and then she’s back to looking down.
 Then another person starts trying to talk to her, and she barely responds.
-You watch her be quiet, and you are impressed with her ability not to care.
+You watch her be quiet and are impressed with her ability not to care.